python-can-define-radio/sdr-course/classroom_activities/050-Sample-Rates-1.md

 Let's graph this in Python.
 For simplicity, I'm omitting the times.

 Open your editor of choice (for example, VS Code).
-Open your directory on the Desktop inside of VS Code.
-Create this file:
+Open your directory (the one you created on the Desktop) inside of VS Code.
+Using VS Code, create this file in that directory:

 Filename: `temperature_graph_1.py`